jan107/ib-asio-docs-/entregables_hito_1/01-Red_de_Ontologías_Hércules/ASIO_Izertis_RedDeOntologiasHercules.md

 Hence, besides being able to seamlessly *assimilate* these **Scientific domains** within the ASIO ontology through an *ad hoc*, vertical module, we have improved the Ministry's document in a number of ways:

 - processing and transforming it from an only-reading format (PDF), which would be categorised as simply [linked data](https://www.w3.org/DesignIssues/LinkedData.html) of low-quality or 1-star ("Available on the web (whatever format) *but with an open licence, to be Open Data*"), to a high-quality, or [5-star quality](https://www.w3.org/community/webize/2014/01/17/what-is-5-star-linked-data/), linked data format ("non-proprietary format (e.g. CSV instead of excel), open standards from W3C (RDF and SPARQL) to identify things and link your data to other people’s data to provide context").
 - exploiting the full possibilities of multiligualism provided by SKOS with the aim of internationalising and localising the dataset, understanding here *internationalising* and *localising* as the processes to design an IT resource as fully adaptable to different languages and regions without later having to reengineering or changing the code.
-This way, the language labels for the scientific domains, originally just in Spanish, have been adapted to a multilingual context which not only English as *lingua franca* but also three languages in contact with Spanish through land borders (Catalan, French and Portuguese) and a number of cooficial regional languages (the aforementioned Catalan but also Basque and Galician) and even some linguistic varieties with a certain recognition at regional level (Aragonese, Asturian, Occitan).
+This way, the language labels for the scientific domains, originally just in Spanish, have been adapted to a multilingual context which not only covers English as *lingua franca* but also three languages in contact with Spanish through land borders (Catalan, French and Portuguese) and a number of cooficial regional languages (the aforementioned Catalan but also Basque and Galician) and even some linguistic varieties with a certain recognition at regional level (Aragonese, Asturian, Occitan).

 In addition to the ontological possibilities offered by SKOS, which is itself an ad hoc ontology, with respect to the ASIO core ontology, these mentioned multilingual labels provide idoneous raw materials to carry out extensively testing with respect to multilingualism, as detailed in the previous section and in a complementary deliverable (*ModeloMultilinguismo*).